 To be recognized in this category companies will need to demonstrate a high level of effectiveness across the three pillars governance, risk and compliance.
 The judges will assess overall risk management processes, and how policies and procedures are implemented to achieve a truly enterprise-wide culture of governance and ethics.
 Furthermore, we will also consider how completely the company integrates governance structures into day-to-day business operations.
 Some areas of consideration will include board and executive compensation disclosures, CSR policies and procedures, stakeholder outreach and communication, conflict resolution, subsidiary management, regulatory compliance operations, anti-fraud procedures and an understanding of the rights and needs of all stakeholders.

 This award will look at coordination of governance, compliance, ethics and risk-management processes across the entire corporation (including all subsidiaries).
 The judges will consider the level of understanding and integration of good governance principles across all disciplines and a truly non-silo approach to achieving an ethical governance environment.

-This award will recognize individuals who have made significant contributions to the society over a period of years.
+This award recognizes individuals who have made significant contributions to CSCS over a period of years.
 Named after one of the founding board members of CSCS, it aims to identify those who have directly advanced the interests of CSCS and furthered the organization’s place in the Canadian governance community.
 Any past or present member who has rendered unusual or exceptional service, or service consistently rendered over a period of years, that has directly furthered CSCS’ goals in a significant manner may be considered.

 Considered to be the “Godfather of Canadian governance”, CSCS has Peter Dey to thank for its inception, as it formed around the time the Dey Report was issued, in order to respond to a growing demand from governance professionals for a forum of like-minded individuals.
 This award recognizes outstanding and ongoing achievement in the realm of corporate governance.
 This person need not be a CSCS member, or a corporate secretary, rather someone who has significantly impacted the way companies are governed, regulated, or how they communicate with investors and the wider community.
 This award is meant to recognize the outstanding contribution(s) by an individual to corporate governance in Canada.